frequency-chain/frequency/designdocs/SCHEMA.md

 - Updated schemas can be added as long they have some sort of reference to previous/older schema(s).
 - If a schema is retired, it should be propagated to referring schemas and removed from references.
 - Provide some rpc calls for consumers to get replacement schemaId(s)/schema(s) for given schemaId etc.

+#### Suggestion 4

+Simple use retirement mechanism to have simpler less complicated evolution mechanism and make evolution synonym with schema retirement/deprecation.